 Stop blaming your gym or anybody else for your lack of clientele.
-If you want to get more personal training clients the answer lies in marketing.
-And all you need to know about marketing is that the goal of whatever you do is making sure everybody knows how great you are.
-I’ll show you how..
+If you want to get personal training clients, the answer lies in marketing.
+And all you need to know about marketing is that the goal of whatever you do is to make sure everybody knows how great you are.
+I’ll show you how…

-Years back when I was struggling for personal training clients I started to read every marketing book I could find.
+Years back, when I was struggling to get personal training clients I started to read every marketing book I could find.
 (Note that many of these books have made it onto thePTDC’s book list.)
 I came to two conclusions: